Acetal (Delrin) CNC Machining

 Finishes

 As is the case with most plastics for machining, acetal parts can only accept a few types of surface finishes.
-Below are some options for improving the surface finish of CNC machined Delrin components.
+Below are our main surface finishing options for CNC-machined acetal/Delrin components.

 As Machined: It is possible to create an excellent surface finish fresh from the CNC machine.
 Xometry manufacturers achieve this using sharp HSS (high-speed steel) cutting tools with appropriate high rake and relief angles.

-Bead Blast: Tool marks are generally obvious on CNC machined Delrin parts.
-Bead blasting can be performed to mitigate tool marks on an acetal part.
-It is important to note that surface color will lighten with bead blast, so black materials may look dark grey after bead blasting.
+Bead Blast: Tool marks are generally noticeable on CNC-machined acetal or Delrin parts.
+Bead blasting can be performed to mitigate tool marks.
+It is important to note that surface color will lighten with bead blasting, causing black materials to appear dark gray after processing.

 Cost-saving Design Tips

 Do not aim for minimum wall thickness: Although achievable, minimum wall thicknesses may be difficult to fixture and reproduce without flex, warp, or chatter, and can drive pricing up.
-Use machining design best practices whenever possible.
+We do not recommend going below 0.060"-0.080" in wall thickness for acetal components.